ArisenIO/dWallet-desktop/README.md

 # dWallet - RIX Block Governance Voting & Wallet

-`dWallet` is a limited-functionality release of a light wallet being designed for the Arisen decentralized banking network.
+`dWallet` is a limited-functionality release of a light wallet being designed for the Arisen network.
 This application can be used to connect to a remote RIX API endpoint to perform Governance Voting actions and a few basic wallet commands.

 [![dWallet screenshot](https://raw.githubusercontent.com/arisenio/dWallet/master/dWallet.png)](https://raw.githubusercontent.com/arisenio/dWallet/master/dWallet.png)